mstingl/md2weasypdf/README.md

 Use `[>input_id]` to create a text input.
 To create a textarea, add `|textarea` after the input id.
 To create a date field, add `|YYYY-MM-DD` after the input id.

 To add a placeholder, append the placeholder text within parens to the end of the input id: `[>input_id] (placeholder text)`.

+### Mermaid.js

+Mermaid.js can be used in code blocks with the language `mermaid`.
+To convert the mermaid code into an image, [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) is required to be installed on the system.